-11.3.1 Fortran Common Block Variables
+6.3.1 Fortran Common Block Variables

-You can display the values of variables in a Fortran common block using Ladebug commands such as print or whatis.
+You can display the values of variables in a Fortran common block using Ladebug commands such as print , the Print button or Print dialog box in the GUI, or the whatis command.

 To display the entire common block, use the common block name.
 For example: